dougalderman/address-book/README.md

 ## Engineering Details

 The API call is done in a service named AddressBookApiService.
 Result from GET command is mapped into an array of ContactModel objects (ContactModel is an interface).
+Query parameters are used to limit the fields returned, to set a seed, and to specify the number of records returned.

 The main page displays a list of contact names and thumbnails.
 Clicking on a contact sends the user to the detail page via a routerLink command.
 AppRoutingModule specifies the two routes.
 The detail page shows additional information returned from the API call.